 “Her figure was not tall, neither had her bearing that majesty which was so much admired in the queen [Marie Antoinette]; her nose had the shape which is characteristic of the Bourbon face, but her forehead with its pure lines giving to her countenance its marked character of nobleness and candour, her dark blue eyes with their penetrating sweetness, her mouth with its smile that showed her pretty teeth, and the expression of intelligence and goodness that pervaded her whole person formed a charming and sympathetic presence.”

-Character-wise Madame Élisabeth was described as being opposite of happy sister Marie Clotilde.
-Whereas Marie Clotilde was easy-going and accommodating, Élisabeth was said to be proud, passionate, and inflexible.
-These traits were considered intolerable in a royal, and, so, she was directed, encouraged, and aided from an early age as she was a demanding child practically from birth.
-One person said of her:
+Character-wise Madame Élisabeth was said to be opposite of happy sister Marie Clotilde, who was also easy-going and accommodating. Élisabeth was said to be proud, passionate, and inflexible.
+These traits were considered intolerable in a royal, and, so, she was directed, encouraged, and aided from an early age as she was a demanding child practically from birth: